Sunday, May 31, 2026

 Insomniac's three-game contract with Universal was up and done when Spyro 3 came out.
 But after Crash 3 came out, Naughty Dog couldn't leave the Crash IP once their three-game contract with Universal was done because PlayStation wanted another Crash game from them, but Naughty Dog refused to work with Universal because of their bullcrap--turning off the air conditioner to the building and forcing them to work in a Californian summer weather after hours, so Sony negotiated between the companies to pave the way for Crash Team Racing, which would be Naughty Dog's final Crash title before moving on to new creativity.

-As we move on to the next generation of gaming, Naughty Dog and Insomniac parted ways with both IPs to partake on new adventures on the PS2 with their brand new IPs, Jak and Daxter and Ratchet and Clank.
-It left Universal to brand the IPs however they want, resulting Crash and Spyro to go third-party from passing it on to different studios to continue the franchises on multiple platforms since the developers don't own the rights to both franchises.
+As we move on to the next generation of gaming, Naughty Dog and Insomniac parted ways with both IPs to partake on new adventures on the PS2.
+It left Universal to brand the IPs however they want.
+It resulted in both IPs to go third-party so that their games can release on not just the PS2, but also other platforms.
 When each company got a hold of Crash and Spyro, they tried something new and introduced innovations in their games.
 However, while they garnered a cult following, none of the games that came out after the original trilogies came close to the renowned the originals did both in terms of reviews and sales.

 And here's the worst part.
 During development of Twinsanity, a lot of gameplay hours and content were cut from the game.
 Enter the Dragonfly kept on getting rewrites and ideas scrapped after nothing worked bi-weekly and was given an awfully short development time to release it early before the Christmas season with bugs galore, leading to intense disagreements within the studios about how to get the game out, escalating to literal fist fights, like sitting in the offices when making a game for Mortal Kombat and a game for Naruto.
 This is due to Universal's stupidity.
 They allowed gameplay hours and content to be cut from Twinsanity and they had to release Enter the Dragonfly prematurely because of their refusal to miss the Christmas season that led to literal fist fights within the company.

 If we fast forward to 2020, Toys for Bob has taken the mantle of releasing a brand new Crash game, Crash Bandicoot 4: It's About Time.
 It's a modern Crash Bandicoot title that is based off of the original trilogy that was the most popular, which is how it saved the franchise.
-Fast forward into now, we got some info about a new Crash Bandicoot title and a new Crash Team Racing title across the internet along with info about a new Spyro title, which may not be a modern Spyro that is based off of the original trilogy since we can expect RPG elements, deeper storyline, deeper combat, open world elements and even some moments we've experienced in Sonic SatAM.
+Fast forward into now, we got some info about a new Crash Bandicoot title and a new Crash Team Racing title across the internet along with info about a new Spyro title, which may not be a modern Spyro that is based off of the original trilogy since we can expect RPG elements, deeper storyline, deeper combat, open world elements and even some moments we've experienced in Sonic SatAM like how Elora would be the Sally Acorn of Spyro, which I know it sounds dumb.
 We're getting closer to the verbal announcement of three anticipated games.

 Crash and Spyro became the two kings of the PlayStation in their time in the original trilogies.
 When we move on to the 6th generation of gaming that is the sweet spot, the IPs went third-party to have games release not just on the PS2, but also other platforms.
 None of them may be critically successful as the original titles, but we don't care.
 All we care about is revisiting them.